-The procedure that will be used to monitor and evaluate the implementation of the Plan:
+The procedure that will be used to monitor and evaluate the implementation of the Employment Equity Plan:

-The Employment Equity Steering Committee to meet on a Monthly basis, and consider the following:
+The Employment Equity Steering Committee to meet on a quarterly basis, and consider the following:

-- Positions that have become vacant must be discussed. - The Job Descriptions and requirements for the position must be analysed. - A six Monthly report to be submitted to the Meeting of all vacancies that occurred over the past 6 Months, the successful candidates and if they were internal or external candidates and from which region. - A Monthly Training report on all Training that took place during the Month. - The Training Officer's Monthly Report on the individual progress of the literacy learners. - A Monthly Report on all officials that have been granted a Study Loan in terms of the Council's Study Loan Agreement, their progress and the success completion.
+- Positions that have become vacant. - The Job Descriptions. - A quarterly report to be submitted to the Corporate Services Portfolio, ExCo and Council Meetings on all vacancies that occurred over the past quarter. - The successful candidates whether they were internal or external. - A Monthly Training report on all Training that took place during the quarter. - A Monthly Reports from HRD Manager the individual progress of the learners.